-TULSA, Okla. — As millions of fans prepare for Super Bowl Sunday, anti-trafficking advocates are raising awareness about a darker reality that accompanies major sporting events: an increased risk of human trafficking.
+TULSA, Okla. — Anti-trafficking advocates raised awareness about a darker reality around major sporting events: the increased risk of human trafficking.

-Local experts say they're on high alert as the big game approaches, warning that large-scale events create conditions that traffickers exploit.
+Local experts warn that large-scale events create conditions that traffickers exploit.

 "These big events draw more attention, and they drive more fuel for the demand because you've got people drinking, doing drugs, partying, celebrating," said Kristin Weis, co-founder and CEO of The Demand Project.

-Swann says she escaped by moving states in the middle of the night, but the trauma lasted years.
+Swann said she escaped by moving states in the middle of the night, but the trauma lasted years.

 "Vulnerable people become more vulnerable when there are more people around, and so if there's a way to make money fast, the vulnerable people are going to try and do that," Swann said.